theandrelima/nornflow/docs/quick_start.md

 ## Running Workflows

 Workflows combine multiple tasks.
-After running `nornflow init`, a sample workflow file will be created for you: `workflows/hello_world.yaml`.

-Here is what the sample workflow looks like:
+As an example, let's look at the sample `workflows/hello_world.yaml` that was created by `nornflow init`.

 ```yaml
 workflow: